mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

 ## Summary

 In JDK10 it does seem that applying CPU and memory limits to your containerized JVMs will be straightforward.
-The JVM will detect hardware capability of the host correctly, tune itself appropriately and make a good representation of the available capacity to your application.
+The JVM will detect hardware capability of the container correctly, tune itself appropriately and make a good representation of the available capacity to your application.

 Thanks to [@msgodf](https://twitter.com/msgodf) and Bob Vandette for help with this post.